giantswarm/docs/src/content/changes/workload-cluster-releases-azure/releases/azure-v16.1.3.md

 date: '2022-06-06T11:27:23+00:00'
 description: Release notes for Azure workload cluster release v16.1.3, published on 06 June 2022, 11:27
-title: workload cluster release v16.1.3 for Azure
+title: Workload cluster release v16.1.3 for Azure
 ---

 This release provides security hardening of app-operator to tighten RBAC permissions as well as honoring write contexts more accurately.